Tuttotorna/OMNIABASE/README.md

 Its stable core is the method:

-- no single-view sufficiency
+no single-view sufficiency

-- representational variation as method
+representational variation as method

-- cross-representational comparison
+cross-representational comparison

-- structural discipline in claims
+structural discipline in claims

-- separation of measurement, interpretation, and decision
+separation of measurement, interpretation, and decision

 This means the framework can remain open to:

-- non-standard bases
+non-standard bases

-- variable scales
+variable scales

-- non-fixed units
+non-fixed units

-- alternative codings
+alternative codings

-- observer-centered and observer-decentered comparisons
+observer-centered and observer-decentered comparisons

-- new representational families not yet formalized
+new representational families not yet formalized

 OMNIABASE must have a constitution, not a cage.

 ---

-## Repository Role
+Repository Role

 This repository is the umbrella repository of the OMNIABASE framework.

 Its purpose is to host:

-- the foundational principle
+the foundational principle

-- the common architecture
+the common architecture

-- the canonical branch taxonomy
+the canonical branch taxonomy

-- the shared language of the framework
+the shared language of the framework

-- the map of the ecosystem
+the map of the ecosystem

+the public proof path

-- links to specialized branch repositories
+links to specialized branch repositories

 This repository defines the framework itself, not any single branch, implementation, or local benchmark.